marsupialtail/SVS/kernel dev notes.md

 level should be amde apparent

 If we only ever use the patch at 1,1, the acc can get to 80%

+Notes for approximating input gradient:
+- if we just pass back tf.zeros, every other layer custom grad, excluding size 1 filter. we are going to have 5.774 with tony_grad for the filters.
+This means the potential saving for input_layer grad approx is around 1 second for every other layer, similar to the potential savings for the filter grad approx, which is expected.